ondrejmokry/UnrolledLS/README.md

 This is a git repository of King BUT project regarding Unfolded L+S image reconstrucion for DCE-MRI data.
 The algortihm will train the algorithm and show the results on testing dataset.

 For the code to work configuration has to be done inside the `default_config.json` (or creating a `custom_config.json` and editing that).
-The path do data must be set in `by datafold`, there it is expected to exist two folders (`train, test`)
+The path do data must be set in `datafold` parameter, there it is expected to exist two folders (`train, test`)

 Further configuration, i.e. regularization parametrization can be also changed in this file.